beartype/beartype/README.rst

       Specifically, this property returns either:

-      * If a container (e.g., dictionary, list, set, tuple) is responsible for this violation, the 2-tuple ``(culprit_root, culprit_leaf)`` where:
+      * If a standard container (e.g., ``dict``, ``list``, ``set``, ``tuple``) is responsible for this violation, the 2-tuple ``(root_culprit, leaf_culprit)`` where:

-        * ``culprit_root`` is the outermost such container.
-Typically, this is the passed parameter or returned value indirectly violating this type hint.
+        * ``root_culprit`` is the outermost such container.
+This is usually the passed parameter or returned value indirectly violating this type hint.
-        * ``culprit_leaf`` is the innermost item transitively contained in ``culprit_root`` directly violating this type hint.
+        * ``leaf_culprit`` is the innermost item nested in ``root_culprit``
+          directly violating this type hint.

       * If a non-container (e.g., scalar, class instance) is responsible for this violation, the 1-tuple ``(culprit,)`` where ``culprit`` is that non-container.

-      Caveats apply, however.
-This property makes a good-faith effort to list all culprits responsible for this type-checking violation.
-In two edge cases beyond the purview of beartype's half-lidded eyes, this property instead only lists truncated snapshots of the machine-readable representations of those culprits (e.g., the first 10,000 characters or so of their `repr()` strings).
-This occurs for each culprit that:
+      **Caveats apply.** This property makes a good-faith effort to list the most significant culprits responsible for this type-checking violation.
+In two edge cases beyond our control, however, this property falls back to listing truncated snapshots of the machine-readable representations of those culprits (e.g., the first 10,000 characters or so of their `repr()` strings).
+This safe fallback is triggered for each culprit that:

-      * Has **already been garbage-collected.** To avoid memory leaks, this property only weakly rather than strongly refers to these culprits.
-This property is thus best accessed only where these culprits are accessible.
+      * Has **already been garbage-collected.** To avoid memory leaks, this property only weakly (rather than strongly) refers to these culprits and is thus best accessed only where these culprits are accessible.
         *Technically*, this property is safely accessible from any context.
-        *Practically*, this property is most usefully accessed only from the ``except ...:`` block directly catching this violation.
-Notably, this property is guaranteed to refer to these culprits only for the duration of the ``except ...:`` block directly catching this violation.
+        *Practically*, this property is most usefully accessed from the ``except ...:`` block directly catching this violation.
 Since these culprits may be garbage-collected at any time thereafter, this property *cannot* be guaranteed to refer to these culprits outside that block.
-If this property is accessed from any other context and ore or more of these culprits are already dead, this property dynamically reduces the corresponding item(s) of this tuple to only the machine-readable representations of those culprits.
-(This exception stored the representations of those culprits inside itself when it was first raised.
+If this property is accessed from any other context and one or more of these culprits have sadly passed away, this property dynamically reduces the corresponding item(s) of this tuple to only the machine-readable representations of those culprits.
+(This exception stored the representations of those culprits inside itself when first raised.
 Like a gruesome time capsule, they return to haunt you.)
-      * Is a **builtin variable-sized C-based object** (e.g., ``dict``, ``int``, ``list``, ``tuple``) Long-standing CPython limitations prevent beartype from weakly referring to those objects.
-Openly riot on the `CPython bug tracker`_ if this displeases you as much as it does Kermode Bear.
+      * Is a **builtin variable-sized C-based object** (e.g., ``dict``, ``int``, ``list``, ``str``).
+Long-standing limitations in CPython itself prevent beartype from weakly referring to those objects.
+Openly riot on the `CPython bug tracker`_ if this displeases you. *You are not alone.*

       Let us examine what this means for your malding CTO: